djav1985/pwa-for-wp/readme.md

 = 1.7.46 (23 April 2022) =
 * Bug Fixed		: Fixed loader issue in IOS, desktop, mobile, admin, and only PWA #703, #700
-* Bug Fixed		: Improvement when license is expired #696
 * Bug Fixed		: Added option to add screenshots in manifest #694

 = 1.7.45 (15 April 2022) =